Theodore A. EndrenyProfessor

 - Kruegler, J., J. Gomez-Velez, L. K. Lautz and T. A. Endreny (2020).
 "Dynamic Evapotranspiration Alters Hyporheic Flow and Residence Times in the Intrameander Zone."
 Water 12(2). doi:10.3390/w12020424

 - Endreny, T. A. (2018).
 Academic Journalism: "We Calculated how Much Money Trees Save for your City", published Arbor Day in The Conversation.
-[Published in >20 news outlets; translated from English to Indonesian; non-refereed]
+[Picked up by news outlets around the globe; non-refereed]

 - Endreny, T. A. (2018).
 "Strategically Growing the Urban Forest will Improve Our World."
 Nature Communications 9(1): 1160, doi:10.1038/s41467-018-03622-0.
 Part of Forests of the Anthropocene Collection.